- Guide Service

 Davidson River Outfitters offers fly fishing guides along several creeks and rivers in Western North Carolina.
 Below is a detailed description of our favorite fishing spots and their seasons and classifications.
 Questions?
 Contact our guides.

 The Davidson River is ranked as one of Trout Unlimited's top 100 trout streams in North America and is our "home water".
 Located in North Transylvania the stream is a fly fisherman's dream.
 Large pools abound as well as long runs with pockets and eddies with large trout 18" to 24" cruising its waters.
 The water runs crystal clear even during the rains of spring.
-Much like a spring creek it must be fished with light tippet.
+It must be fished with a light tippet like a spring creek.
 6X to 8X is desirable in 9' to 12' lengths.
-Though the river can get quite crowded, there are many areas on the river where one can find solitude if he or she looks.
-This stream is classified Catch and Release Fly Fishing Only.
+Though the river can get quite crowded, there are many areas of the river where one can find solitude if he or she looks.
+This stream is classified as Catch and Release Fly Fishing Only.

-Avery's Creek is a small but vital stream to life on the Davidson.
+Avery's Creek is a small but vital stream on the Davidson.
 Early Spring finds Avery's flow above normal but very fishable.
-When winter rains push the Davidson up and out of banks many large fish will hold in the small water of Avery's Creek.
-Staying here until low water flow forces them out into the main river again.
+When winter rains push the Davidson up and out of banks much large fish will hold in the small water of Avery's Creek.
+Stayed here until low water flow forces them out into the main river again.
 Also in spring Rainbows spawn in its pea size gravel.
 Then in fall Browns do the same.
 Don't overlook this small tributary of the Davidson.
-This steam is classified Wild Trout and has no closed season.
+This steam is classified as Wild Trout and has no closed season.

 The East Fork is one of the four tributaries of the French Broad.
 While there are many private stretches, there is also enough easily reached water to make the East Fork a desirable location.
 This stream is classified as Delayed Harvest.

-South Mills begins in Northern Transylvania and flows about 15 mile before going into Henderson County.
+South Mills begins in Northern Transylvania and flows about 15 miles before going into Henderson County.
 The upper end of South Mills is near the Blue Ridge Parkway and flows down the mountain through laurel and evergreens.
-Several small water falls and deep pools allow for fish to have ample oxygen during hot summer days.
+Several small waterfalls and deep pools allow for fish to have ample oxygen during hot summer days.
 This stream has been on Trout Unlimited Top 100.
 The stream has a healthy population of native browns and rainbows.
-It has a fire road running it entire length to Henderson County.
-The lower end of the river has horse back riding trails and can be muddied often as equestrians cross the stream.
-This stream is classified Wild Trout and has no closed season.
+It has a fire road running its entire length to Henderson County.
+The lower end of the river has horseback riding trails and can be muddied often as equestrians across the stream.
+This stream is classified as Wild Trout and has no closed season.

 Located in Haywood County, the West Fork of the French Broad River begins along the Blue Ridge parkway.
-The tannic colored water falls rather quickly and picks up volume from a small stream flowing from Little Sam's Mountain as well as numerous springs along the way.
-Near the upper end, mostly brook trout will be caught with a few browns mixed in.
+The tannic-colored water falls rather quickly and picks up volume from a small stream flowing from Little Sam's Mountain as well as numerous springs along the way.
+Mostly brook trout will be caught near the upper end with a few browns mixed in.
 As the stream descends the mountain, browns become more and more prevalent.
 Large boulders and rocks make for interesting fishing.
 This stream will remind you of fishing a small western trout stream with its fir tree canopy up near the parkway.
 This stream is Hatchery Supported and has a closed season from the 1st day of March until the 1st Saturday in April.

 Unfortunately, wading access is fairly limited on the main French Broad.
 The best wading access is located along River Road between Asheville and the hamlet of Alexander NC.